ahenrij/univ-rennes1-m1miage-mpc-project/README.md

 <br>

 #### __IMPORTANT !__
 It's worth to underline that we created a section for all __utilities functions__ that we used in the notebook, right after our descriptive analysis of variables.
 Also, __the notebook contains more specific details__ of each step of our process and the noted results.
-Here we will just explain globally our process and the end results.
+Here we will just explain globally the process we followed and the end results.

 <br>